asgrim/joindin-random-feedback-selector/README.md

 $
 ```

-The only parameter to `run.php` is the event ID, which you can get from the URL on the Joind.in event.
+The only parameter to `run.php` is the event stub, which you can get from the "quicklink" URL on the Joind.in event.